FreakyBytes/docker-mosquitto/README.md

 Mosquitto MQTT Dockerfile
 =========================

-This Dockerfile builds the Mosquitto MQTT broker based on Debian Jessie.
-This image uses the Mosquitto version from the official Debian repository
+This Dockerfile builds the Mosquitto MQTT broker based on Debian stable.
+This image uses the Mosquitto version from the official Mosquitto Debian repository.
+The Mosquitto MQTT broker runs under the user `mosquitto`

 Configuration
 -------------